101 Best Pizzas in America

 "There are only three pizza places on the planet: Sally's, Pepe, and Modern, all in New Haven,” confided director Gorman Bechard, who is working on a pizza documentary Pizza, A Love Story.
 “People have dragged me to pizza joints all over the country and all it does is leave me with a horrible sadness and a feeling of pity for these poor people who really have no clue as to what amazing pizza is."

 Some 29 states registered — three more than in 2013 — including, for the first time, Ohio, Iowa, and Wisconsin.
 For the second year, New York scored the most pizzas (35), up five from last year.
+(Check out an expanded list of the 50 best pizzas in New York based on panelists' votes.)
 And there was a clear winner in the battle of the boroughs: Brooklyn.
 Its 13 pizzas beat out Manhattan (11), Queens (4), Staten Island (3), and the Bronx (1).
 California followed with nine pizzas, seven in San Francisco and Berkeley.
 There were noticeable additions from places like Texas (5), Georgia (4), and Washington, D.C.
 (3), who all registered more spots than they did last year.
 And in a move that will continue to enrage deep-dish lovers, even fewer spots from Illinois made the list than ever.

 No matter where or how you believe these pizzas rank on this list, it’s a great pizza roadmap full of beloved places definitely worth visiting.
 So get out there and enjoy them.
 The perfect paper-plate staining slice may be every American’s God-given right, but you never know just how long the door will be open to that red pepper flake shaker at your favorite Formica counter.